DavidJKTofan/davidjktofan.me/content/post/cloudflare-for-teams/index.md

 ### cloudflared

+Cloudflare Daemon – or `cloudflared` – is the software that powers Cloudflare Tunnel. `cloudflared` runs alongside origin servers to connect to Cloudflare's network, as well as client devices for non-HTTP traffic from user endpoints.

 #### Install cloudflared

-I downloaded and unpacked the cloudflared daemon on the Droplet server:
+I downloaded and unpacked the `cloudflared` daemon on the Droplet server:

     sudo wget https://bin.equinox.io/c/VdrWdbjqyF/cloudflared-stable-linux-amd64.deb
     sudo dpkg -i cloudflared-stable-linux-amd64.deb